AWS New Install

 3. Set your AWS region to the one provided by your Vasion representative.

-US East (Ohio) option in the AWS region menu options.
+AWS EC2 Dashboard, showing US East (Ohio) option in region menu.

 4. Select Private images in the AMI list screen.